 Accident reports are very important to obtain after you have been involved in a car wreck.
 Its very important to obtain a report as soon as it becomes available.
 You will find out, after you have been involved in a car accident, everyone is going to want a copy of the report, from your insurance company to your accident doctor.
-Understanding what’s on your accident report is another story, you can find more on that here.
+Understanding what’s on your accident report is another story, you can find more information on that below.

 What’s included on an accident report?